I don’t always do memes, but when I do, it becomes marketing success

 Ride the wave

-On the other side of >Ride the wave opportunity to incorporate existing memes to your brand.
+On the other side of the spectrum is the opportunity to incorporate existing memes to your brand.
 A brand cannot decide what goes viral.
 This makes the “remixing” of memes a less risky move and arguably a more strategic marketing plan.
 Although the chance of virality increases, there is still a risk of using a meme that does not resonate well with the brand’s existing customers.
 It is, yet again, a question of how well the content matches the brand’s personality (Sharma, 2018).
 Additionally, a brand imitating existing memes runs a risk of being perceived as “trying too hard to fit in”.

-Case: Dos Equis and The Most Interesting Man in the Wor>Case: Dos Equis and The Most Interesting Man in the World
+Case: Dos Equis and The Most Interesting Man in the World

-an existing one, it is important for brands to engage with the trend in a natural way (sharma, 2018).
+Whether it is about creating your own meme or using an existing one, it is important for brands to engage with the trend in a natural way (sharma, 2018).
 This is certainly what the beer company Dos Equis did in their highly successful campaign “The Most Interesting Man in the World”.
 Originally a TV ad created by the marketing firm Euro RSCG Worldwide, this campaign was first introduced to the United States in 2006.
 The commercials, with the protagonist played by Jonathan Goldsmith, initially used catchphrases like “I don’t always drink beer, but when I do I prefer Dos Equis”, and “Stay thirsty my friends”.
 Playing on a humoristic narrative where the main character is inhumanly awesome, this campaign quickly gained publicity with a large following.
 (Know Your Memes, 2010).

 Subsequently, this enormous success resulted in the creation of various meme generator pages allowing a huge online community to create their own comedic captions, and thus, the meme hysteria began.
 (Know Your Memes, 2010)